-5.1 The Code of Corporate Governance has been updated, and the CGSG agreed that it reflected the current SOLACE/CIPFA framework and guidance, "Delivering Good Governance in Local Government 2012".
-The Code is attached at Appendix A for consideration and approval by Members.
+5.1 The Code of Corporate Governance was updated, and the Corporate Governance Steering Group (CGSG) agreed that it reflected the current SOLACE/CIPFA framework and guidance, "Delivering Good Governance in Local Government 2012".
+The Code is attached at Appendix A.